DanHederman/System-Software-Daemon-Assignment/README.md

 * Error logging and reporting should be included.
 * Create a makefile to manage the creation of the executables.

+## General Assumptions.

+* The company has only on server.
+* Backups can be made to a different folder on the server.
+* The intranet and live sites can be sub-directories of /var/www/html

 ## Before Running

 The structure of the internal, external and backup sites needs to be created.
-For this project specifically the base path is /etc/www/html.
+For this project specifically the base path is /var/www/html.
 From here there is a live, backup and internal directory for each part of the assignment.

 ## How to Run (Linux)